Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Similarity Metrics, Datasets, and Toolkits

-In addition to the aforementioned metrics, different SemCom systems also design specific measurement according to different tasks.
+In addition to the aforementioned metrics, different SemCom systems also design specific measurements according to different tasks.
 The \emph{age of incorrect information} (AoII) \cite{maatouk2020age} deals with the shortcomings of the AoI and conventional error-based metrics, as it neatly extends the notions of information updates to ``informative'' updates \cite{maatouk2020age} and focuses on the usefulness to the communication's goal.
 Afterwards, \cite{maatouk2022age} takes a step forward by further considering the objective of communications towards enabling the SemCom.
 In this sense, as semantics can reflect the significance and usefulness of information, in order to reflect the effectiveness to this task, AoII is introduced to incorporate the semantics of data more meaningfully.
-More specifically, AoII measures the captured information by two aspects (\ie, information-penalty and time function), which can be formulated as ${\Theta _{\text{AoII}}}(t) = \kappa(t) \times \iota({s_t},{\hat s_t})$, where $\kappa(t)$ is a monotonically increasing time penalty function, while $\iota({s_t},{\hat s_t})$ denotes the information penalty function to reflect the difference between the actual data ${s_t}$ and estimate data ${\hat s_t}$ at time $t$.
+More specifically, AoII measures the captured information by two aspects (\ie, information-penalty and time-penalty function), which can be formulated as ${\Theta _{\text{AoII}}}(t) = \kappa(t) \times \iota({s_t},{\hat s_t})$, where $\kappa(t)$ is a monotonically increasing time penalty function, while $\iota({s_t},{\hat s_t})$ denotes the information penalty function to reflect the difference between the actual data ${s_t}$ and estimate data ${\hat s_t}$ at time $t$.
 Meanwhile, in different scenarios, the functions $\kappa ( \cdot )$ and $\iota ( \cdot )$ need to fit the interest of applications.
-As illustrated in Fig. \ref{AoIVoI} (c), in the time interval $[{t_1},{t_2}]$, compared to the error and AoI-based metrics, AoII-based metrics allow to capture the more meaningfully purpose of the transmitted data.
-The authors also prove that many goal-oriented communications also adopt variants of the AoII obtained by tweaking specific parameters \cite{maatouk2022age}.
+As illustrated in Fig. \ref{AoIVoI}(c), in the time interval $[{t_1},{t_2}]$, compared to the error and AoI-based metrics, AoII-based metrics allow to capture a more meaningful purpose of the transmitted data.
+The authors also show that the metrics adopted in many goal-oriented communications can be regarded as variants of the AoII after tweaking specific parameters \cite{maatouk2022age}.